discordjs/guide/guide/popular-topics/audit-logs.md

 client.login('your-token-goes-here');
 ```

 So far nothing should seem new or complicated, we get the message deleted event, and log that a message was removed from a channel.
-We could make use of more information from the message object, but that is left as an exercise for the student.
+We could make use of more information from the message object, but that is left as an exercise for the reader.

 For our interests we are going to set a fetch limit of 1, and only care about the type `MESSAGE_DELETE`.